jest-community/eslint-plugin-jest/docs/rules/require-hook.md

 <!-- end auto-generated rule header -->

-Often while writing tests you have some setup work that needs to happen before tests run, and you have some finishing work that needs to happen after tests run.
-Jest provides helper functions to handle this.

 It's common when writing tests to need to perform setup work that needs to happen before tests run, and finishing work after tests run.